 - 12.1.
-If the headteacher is satisfied that bullying did take place, the pupil will be helped to understand the consequences of their actions and warned that there must be no further incidents. - 12.2.
-The headteacher informs the pupil of the type of sanction to be used in this instance, e.g. detentions or service-based activities, and future sanctions if the bullying continues. - 12.3.
-If possible, the headteacher will attempt reconciliation and will obtain a genuine apology from the perpetrator.
+If it is found that bullying did take place, the pupil will be helped to understand the consequences of their actions and warned that there must be no further incidents. - 12.2.
+The Head of Year informs the pupil of the type of sanction to be used in this instance (e.g. detentions or service-based activities) and future sanctions (e.g. internal exclusion or suspension from school) if the bullying continues. - 12.3.
+Where possible, the Head of Year will attempt reconciliation and will obtain a genuine apology from the perpetrator.
 This will either be in writing to the victim (and/or witnesses if appropriate), or face-to-face, but only with the victim's full consent.
-Discretion will be used here; victims will never feel pressured into a face-to-face meeting with the perpetrator. - 12.4.
-The perpetrator is made to realise, by speaking once per week with their form tutor, that some pupils do not appreciate the distress they are causing, and that they should change their behaviour. - 12.5.
-Parents are informed of bullying incidents and what action is being taken.
+Discretion will be used here; victims will never feel pressured into a face-to-face meeting with the perpetrator.

-12.6.
-The head of year informally monitors the pupils involved over the next half-term.
+- 12.4.
+Parents/carers are informed of bullying incidents and what action is being taken. - 12.5.
+The pastoral team informally monitors the pupils involved over the next half-term.